libofang/word2vecPM/README.md

 This code implements the word2vecPM proposed in paper: [Bofang Li, Tao Liu, Zhe Zhao and Xiaoyong Du - **Investigating Different Context Types and Representations for Learning Word Embeddings**] (xx)

 Note that word2vecPM is built upon [word2vecf](https://bitbucket.org/yoavgo/word2vecf), which is built upon [word2vec](http://code.google.com/p/word2vec).
-The contributors to word2vecf and word2vec deserve 88% of the credit for implementation.
+The contributors to word2vecf and word2vec deserve 88% of the credit for this code.

 ## Running word2vecPM